Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - *In general, each time you used the Automatic mode, if the images decoded are splitted, ill-assembled or in brief, not what you expect in terms of assembly, use Manual mode with TimeOut separator.*

-**Direct printing from Matlab without using the Arduino IDE !**
+**Direct printing from Matlab (nearly) without using the Arduino IDE !**

 Are you the happy owner of a regular Matlab License or a vilain hacker stealing other's work ?
-You can run Read_directly_from_arduino.m directly from Matlab to acquire data and decode them in the same run.
+You can run "Read_directly_from_arduino.m" directly from Matlab to acquire data and decode them in the same run.
 It behaves like the Arduino Serial output but without the need to copy-paste text output: the decoder is ran automatically as soon as you reboot the Arduino after a printing session.
 This code does not natively works on Octave (for the moment).
+How to use it :

+- Install the last Arduino IDE (https://www.arduino.cc/en/software) and compile/load the .ino file with the TimeOut parameter you need.
+Note the USB port number, close the IDE, you won't need it.
+- Use your pricey Matlab license and modify the "Read_directly_from_arduino.m" with the correct port number and run it.
+- Connect your Game Boy to Arduino with serial cable, it must be like the Arduino serial console but into the Matlab Command window.
+- Print your images as usual.
+- When you're done, reboot the Arduino, it will indicate to Matlab that transmission is over and will run the decoder automatically.
+- Enjoy your images.
+The code outputs both pixel perfect and paperlike images, can handle compressed protocol, custom palettes and the many variations of the Game Boy printing protocol.
+- Code generates an output .txt file that you can process again with the classical decoder "Main_Decoder.m" or with https://github.com/HerrZatacke/wifi-gbp-emulator

 **Known issues related to the printer emulator, Arduino side**